Traverse City Facts

 |Museums||Dennos Museum Center, Great Lakes Children’s Museum|

-Traverse City is a city in the U.S. state of Michigan.
-Named after the Grand Traverse Bay, which the city heads, it is the s the self-proclaimed Cherry Capital of the World.
+Traverse City, which is located in the state of Michigan, is named after the Grand Traverse Bay.
+It is the self-proclaimed Cherry Capital of the World.
 The city was incorporated in the year 1895.
-It is the largest in the 21-county Northern Michigan region and the county seat of Grand Traverse County.
+It is the largest in the 21-county Northern Michigan region and is the county seat of Grand Traverse County.

 The food lovers in the city gather at the wide range of hotels available in the city.
 There are several hotels that are aimed at tourists also.
 These hotels provide all types of dishes.
 The special care shown to their guests make them exceptional.
 Sugar Beach Resort Hotel, The Beach Condominiums, Grand Beach Resort Hotel, Bayshore Resort, Courtyard, Great Wolf Lodge, Days Inn & Suites, Fairfield Inn, The Sands Motel, Parkshore Resort, Pinestead Reef Resort, Baymont Inn & Suites, Holiday Inn, North Shore Inn, Park Place Hotel, Pointes North Inn, Traverse Bay Lodge and Hampton Inn are the world-class hotels in the city.